 When a person is negligent or careless in a way that causes harm to someone else, the victim of the negligence can sue.
 This is called civil liability or civil negligence.

 There are lots of examples of negligence that can lead to a civil lawsuit.
 For example:

-- A property owner that lets his steps to his house crumble and leaves a railing unrepaired could be considered negligent if he invites friends over to his house and his friends trip on the railing and steps and hurt themselves.
+- Property owners who let steps to their house crumble and leave a railing unrepaired could be considered negligent if they invites friends over to their house and their friends trip on the railing and steps and hurt themselves.